 You can now take the full range of waste we accept at our sites

 Check which days you will be allowed in

 To help manage demand, you will be allowed into recycling centres on certain days depending on whether the last number on your car number plate is odd or even.
-Cars with 0, 2, 4, 6, 8 as the last number will be allowed in on even dates in the month and those with 1, 3, 5, 7 and 9 will be allowed in on odd dates in the month.
+Cars with 0, 2, 4, 6, 8 as the last number on their registration plate will be allowed in on even dates in the month and those with 1, 3, 5, 7 and 9 as the last number on their registration plate will be allowed in on odd dates in the month.

 Be prepared to queue

 Fewer vehicles than usual will be allowed on-site at any one time to allow for social distancing.
 If you must visit, check out traffic information and apps before you travel and avoid busy times, and please avoid turning up early to queue.
 When the recycling centres are open you can check the waiting times.

 Drivers can visit with vans weighing up to 3.5 tonnes when loaded and trailers up to 2 metres in length to drop off household waste from their own property.
 If you're hiring a vehicle to bring in waste then please ensure that it has the correct number plate for the day you wish to visit.